-Foundation Field Instruction (SW515 and SW531): Assignments are based on the course statements for SW515 and SW531 found in Volume 3, Chapter 8, Sections 9-10 respectively.
+Foundation Field Instruction (SW515 and SW531): Assignments are based on the course statements for SW515 and SW53.
 Fieldwork assignments are in both micro (IP) and macro (MHS, CO, SP & E) methods.

-Advanced Field Instruction (SW691): Advanced fieldwork assignments are based on the SW691 Course Statement that pertains to the student's practice method concentration and practice area linked in Volume 3, Chapter 8, Section 11.
+Advanced Field Instruction (SW691): Advanced fieldwork assignments are based on the SW691 Course Statement that pertains to the student's practice method concentration and practice area.
 Assignments are in student's practice method concentration, Interpersonal Practice, Management of Human Services, Community Organization, or Social Policy & Evaluation.
 At least 80% of assignments should involve practice in student's practice method concentration and practice area.